What Is Shared Hosting, How Does It Work, and What to Consider When Choosing It

 If you plan to create high-traffic websites, purchasing a shared hosting plan might not be the best solution.
 In that case, consider other types of hosting with more resources.

 Virtual private server hosting provides users with allocated space within a server.
 While you still share a physical server with other clients, it offers more flexibility and control for managing a website.

 Unlike shared hosting, VPS allocates a certain amount of resources to each website, so traffic surges on other websites do not affect your site’s performance.

 However, this service requires technical knowledge to operate, and it costs more than a shared hosting plan.

 Cloud hosting combines shared hosting’s friendly interface with VPS hosting’s reliability.

-Instead of a single server, cloud hosting uses a network of web servers to host your website.
+Instead of a single server, cloud based server hosting uses a network of web servers to host your website.
 When one server experiences an error, another will take over to keep your website running.

 This hosting solution works best for eCommerce stores and medium to large-sized businesses, ensuring stable website performance.

 This type of shared hosting service is optimized for various content management systems (CMS), such as WordPress, Joomla, and Drupal.

 For instance, our WordPress hosting plans come with pre-installed plugins and tools tailored to WordPress sites.
 It’s a great option if you plan to build a website using this popular CMS.
 On the other hand, if your website is using Joomla CMS, there are web hosting plans optimized for Joomla.